bitcoin/bitcoin/doc/reduce-memory.md

 ## Number of peers

 - `-maxconnections=<n>` - the maximum number of connections, this defaults to `125`.
 Each active connection takes up some memory.
-Only significant if incoming connections are enabled, otherwise the number of connections will never be more than `8`.
+Only significant if incoming connections are enabled, otherwise the number of connections will never be more than `10`.
+Of the 10 outbound peers, there can be 8 full outgoing connections and 2 -blocksonly peers, in which case they are block/addr peers, but not tx peers.

 ## Thread configuration